McCaffrey, Robinson top Week 1 fantasy football running back rankings - UPI.com

 My Week 1 rankings for quarterbacks, wide receivers and tight ends also will be available.

 All positional rankings will be updated throughout the week.
-Players from the Kansas City Chiefs-Baltimore Ravens game will be removed after their season-opening match Thursday in Kansas City, Mo.
+Players from the Kansas City Chiefs-Baltimore Ravens game were removed after their season-opening match Thursday in Kansas City, Mo.
 Players also will be removed from or adjusted within the rankings based on injuries.

 Week 1 fantasy football running back rankings